jmike/naomi-docs/datatypes.md

 ## date

-The date datatype matches Date types, JavaScript date string and number of milliseconds.
+The _date_ datatype matches JavaScript Date types, date strings and number of milliseconds.

 ### <a name="datedefault" href="datedefault">#</a>date.default(value)